Evidence Level

 What is the recommended dosage of Taurine?

-The clinically studied dose for Taurine is 500–3,000 mg/day; energy drinks typically contain 1,000 mg; athletic performance: 1–3 g before exercise.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–3,000 mg/day; energy drinks typically contain 1,000 mg; athletic performance: 1–3 g before exercise Always follow the product label and check with a healthcare provider for personal advice.